Slovakia in the Eurovision Song Contest 2012: At Eurovision

 According to Eurovision rules, all nations with the exceptions of the host country and the "Big Five" (France, Germany, Italy, Spain and the United Kingdom) are required to qualify from one of two semi-finals in order to compete for the final; the top ten countries from each semi-final progress to the final.
 The European Broadcasting Union (EBU) split up the competing countries into six different pots based on voting patterns from previous contests, with countries with favourable voting histories put into the same pot.
 On 25 January 2012, a special allocation draw was held which placed each country into one of the two semi-finals.
 Slovakia was placed into the second semi-final, to be held on 24 May 2012.

 The running order for the semi-finals was decided through another draw on 20 March 2012 and Slovakia was set to perform in position 15, following the entry from Estonia and before the entry from Norway.
 At the end of the second semi-final, Slovakia was not announced among the top 10 entries in the first semi-final and therefore failed to qualify to compete in the final.
 It was later revealed that Slovakia placed eighteenth (last) in the semi-final, receiving a total of 22 points.
 Slovakia was placed fifteenth by both the public and juries with 32 and 40 points, respectively.

 The two semi-finals and the final were broadcast in Slovakia on Jednotka and via radio on Rádio Slovensko with commentary by Roman Bomboš, while the final was also broadcast on via radio on Rádio FM with commentary by Daniel Baláž and Pavol Hubinák.
-The Slovak spokesperson, who announced the top 12-point score awarded by Slovakia during the final, was Mária Pietrová.
+RTVS appointed Mária Pietrová as its spokesperson to announce the top 12-point score awarded by Slovakia during the final.